 It might be better to focus on other tasks before returning to these images.

-#7 Updated by Matthew Brooke about 13 years ago
+#7 Updated by Matthew Brooke over 13 years ago

 Are we sure we want a new background color?